ravendb/docs/version_2/docs/studio/Bundles/Encryption.markdown

 After you create the database, a window with the selected key will appear, this is your last chance to backup the key:
 ![Tasks Fig 3](Images/studio_encryption_3.PNG)

-You can read more about the Encryption Bundle in [Here]() //TODO link
+You can read more about the Encryption Bundle in [here](../../server/bundles/encryption).